 Studies have shown that nearly half of people in the United States consume less than half of the recommended amount of magnesium per day.
 Magnesium helps promote a healthy immune system and a body with a magnesium deficiency is at risk for developing a variety of conditions like high blood pressure, asthma, diabetes, and migraines.
 Unfortunately, magnesium isn’t the only supplement that is ignored in the average American’s diet.
 Dr. Goodbinder will perform tests to find out which common and critical building blocks are deficient in your body and ensure that your body is treated naturally.

 Below is a list of the most common supplements your physician will prescribe to help assist your asthma condition.

 - Omega 3 Fatty Acids (EPA, DHA)

 - Protein Shakes

-Keep in mind as we’ve mentioned earlier that each case and underlying cause for asthma is unique and will be examined thoroughly by your physician at The Epigenetic Healing center to help combat your specific case of asthma.
+As we mentioned earlier, each case and the underlying cause for asthma is unique to the patient and will be examined thoroughly by your physicians at the Epigenetic Healing Center.
+Before we turn to modern medicine and chasing your condition, we will look within to naturally help combat your specific asthma symptoms.

 While there’s no universal diet for asthma, we know that decreasing total body inflammation can reduce this debilitating condition.
 Sticking to a manageable diet, free of processed foods and beverages, will be an important part of your overall asthma treatment plan.
 If you are able, we will also recommend regular exercise to keep your body in tip-top shape.
 Obesity is known to trigger more severe health conditions, including asthma, so you want to take steps to maintain a healthy weight.

 We may find that you are allergic to certain foods and that is what’s causing your airways to become restricted.
 If Dr. Goodbinder suspects that the specific foods are triggering your asthma then we will find alternative and natural ways to replace those nutrients in your diet.